What we know about the passenger plane collision near Washington, DC

 The US Army helicopter had a crew of three and was not carrying any VIPs, according to a US defense official.
 Senior Army officials often use Black Hawks for travel in the Washington, DC, area.

-There is “no confirmed information on casualties at this time,” DC Police, DC Fire, and Metropolitan Police Department of the District of Columbia said in a joint statement.
+Officials would not say whether anyone had been confirmed dead at a press conference early Thursday.

-American Airlines issued a hotline for family members and loved ones of those onboard the Flight 5342.
+American Airlines has set up a center at the airport and issued a hotline for the family members and friends of the passengers aboard the flight.

+There were people at the airport “who were there to pick up loved ones,” said Metropolitan Washington Airports Authority CEO Jack Potter.

+Hamaad Raza, whose wife was on the plane, told CNN affiliate WUSA he had received a text from her to say she was “landing in 20 minutes,” but then his messages stopped delivering.

 What do we know about the rescue efforts?